A trajectorial interpretation of the dissipations of entropy and Fisher information for stochastic differential equations: Proofs of the main results of Section

 \subsection{Sufficient conditions for superquadratic potentials to satisfy $H1)''$}

 \begin{alem} Let $b(x)=-\nabla V(x)$ for a nonnegative $C^2$ potential $V$ in $\R^d$ satisfying \eqref{condv}, and $\sigma $ be any globally Lipschitz continuous choice of the square root of the identity $I_d$.
-Then, condition H1)'' holds for the diffusion process $dX_t=\sigma(X_t)dW_t-\nabla V(X_t)dt$. \end{alem} \begin{adem} Computing $d|X_t|^2$, one sees that the first condition in \eqref{condv} prevents explosion for the SDE which has locally Lipschitz coefficients.
+Then, condition H1)'' holds for the diffusion process $dX_t=\sigma(X_t)dW_t-\nabla V(X_t)dt$. \end{alem} \begin{adem} Computing $d|X_t|^2$, we see that the first condition in \eqref{condv} prevents explosion for the SDE which has locally Lipschitz coefficients.
 Since for $c>0$,

 the second condition ensures that for $c$ small enough, $\E(e^{cV(X_t)})\leq e^{K(c)t}\E(e^{cV(X_0)})$ for some finite constant $K(c)$ only depending on $V$ and $c$.
 The third assumption ensures the existence of a finite constant $\tilde{K}(\frac{c}{T})$ only depending on $\frac{c}{T}$ and $V$ such that